 When you talk to these people they take great pride that they provide for their kids.
 They insist that their kids have the best even when it’s out of the parent’s means.

-- The kids deserve it.
 They’re great kids and they deserve to have everything they want.
+At all costs.
+Really.

-The parents didn’t grow up getting everything they wanted, maybe their folks had tight budgets, so they want their kids to live better then they did.
+The parents didn’t grow up getting everything they wanted, maybe their folks had tight budgets, so they want their kids to live better than they did.

 The kids shouldn’t feel left out because their friends have things that they don’t have.

-- I want the kids to have experiences.
 The children should have a life full of experiences and that’s why they need: dance class, soccer, baseball, martial arts, trip to Disney, etc…

 The parents don’t want the kids to feel the burden of their debt and financial responsibilities.
 Despite financial problems, the kids should still live like the parents can easily afford the lifestyle.